How early do we need to book?

 - Managing client communication and event logistics

-- Months of preparation time putting it all together
+- Months of preparation time and the administration behind putting it all together

 - Bring Us In Good Ale